kemtonmsimango/Azure-Normal-vs-Suspicious-Sign-In-Behavior-Lab/README.md

 # Key Takeaway

-Security is not always about reacting to alerts.
+🟢Security is not always about reacting to alerts.

-Sometimes it is about noticing when something does not fit.
+🟢Sometimes it is about noticing when something does not fit.

-By establishing a baseline first, even small changes in behavior become visible and meaningful.
+🟢By establishing a baseline first, even small changes in behavior become visible and meaningful.

 Thank you for the Read!!